mihai2000q/ConsiliumTempus-be/docs/api/Api.Project.md

 #### Delete Project Request

-Sends the id of the workspace inside the route request.
+Sends the id of the sprint inside the route request.

 #### Delete Project Response